 New Tradition: Many couples are now waiting for a later date to travel for their honeymoon.
 A wedding can be expensive and saving money for a honeymoon, simultaneously, can be financially draining.
 Couples are opting to wait to save some money, so they can truly enjoy the perfect honeymoon.
 Expert Tip: Get a professional to help you with International travel.
 Ever After is a great destination wedding and honeymoon company that provides experts to help you find and book your dream getaway.

 New Tradition: Let’s face it, most people go out and buy what they want.
-Back-in-the-day, the purpose of the registry was to help couples buy things for the house they were to live in together (since it was frowned upon to live with your fiance prior to your “I dos”).
+Back-in-the-day, the purpose of the registry was to help couples buy things for the house for then they move-in together (since it was frowned upon to live with your fiance prior to your “I dos”).
 Today, couples are asking their guests to make donations towards a good cause instead of gifting them with material goods.

 Some wedding traditions just stick and stay with us forever — like getting married in Las Vegas.
 Couples have been “tying the knot” at Chapel of the Flowers for nearly 60 years, and generations of their family continues to wed and renew vows at the historic chapel.
-Contact our wedding planners to start your own tradition by exchange vows at the best chapel in Vegas.
+Contact our wedding planners to start your own tradition by exchange vows at the best wedding chapel in Las Vegas.
+Have a look at the Vegas wedding packages, and see what suits you and your fiancé.